 When Thomas was smaller, we’d face him towards us.
 Now that he’s bigger, we face him outward so he can look around.
 Having the ability to do both is essential if you’re going to make a significant investment in a stroller like this and this is the only stroller I’ve seen that can do it.
 (If you know of others, please share in the comments!)
 I also love that the Vista stroller has 6 seat recline positions, so he could nap while we walked and I could also adjust how upright he is as he grows.

 We used the bassinet right when we brought Thomas home, but he didn’t like the stroller much.
-This didn’t get a ton of use for us, but for other babies that love to go on walks as infants, this is amazing.
+This didn’t get a ton of use for us with him, but for other babies that love to go on walks as infants, this is amazing (we’ll see what Charles thinks soon).
 It fits children from birth to 20 lbs or 20″.
 It also includes a perforated mattress pad and vented base (great for breathability and comfort).
 You can even buy a bassinet stand for your house that fits this exact bassinet.
-We’ll use this as a travel bassinet if/when we have a second child.

 This was on our first-ever stroller walk with him, a few days after I got home from the hospital!
 I went half a block and was wiped out!